Replenishing our Financial Resources

 - Developing country partners pledged a combined US$26 billion in domestic resources to basic education over 4 years.
 This exceeds by far the expected outcome of US$16 billion.

 - Donor partners pledged US$2.1 billion in Brussels, which represents 60% of the target of US$3.5 billion.
 Other donor pledges are expected over the replenishment period.

-- CIFF and Dubai Cares are the first private sector entities to contribute to the GPE Fund.
+- CIFF and Dubai Cares are the first philanthropic entities to make pledges to the GPE Fund.